IKEA effect: History and background

 The IKEA effect was identified and named by Michael I. Norton of Harvard Business School, Daniel Mochon of Yale, and Dan Ariely of Duke, who published the results of three studies in 2011.
 They described the IKEA effect as "labor alone can be sufficient to induce greater liking for the fruits of one's labor: even constructing a standardized bureau, an arduous, solitary task, can lead people to overvalue their (often poorly constructed) creations."

 Norton, Mochon, and Ariely cited other researchers' previous work on "effort justification" which had demonstrated that the more effort someone put into something, the more someone will value it.
-This phenomenon had been observed by Leon Festinger (1957) and in realms ranging from psychotherapy (Axsom & Cooper, 1985) and brainwashing (Schein, 1956).
+This phenomenon had been observed by Leon Festinger (1957) and in realms ranging from psychotherapy (Axsom & Cooper, 1985) to brainwashing (Schein, 1956).

 Product designers were familiar with the IKEA effect long before it was given a name.
 Norton and his colleagues noted that, while not yet named or scientifically established, it had been recognized by marketers for a long time.
 Norton and his fellow researchers cited the Build-a-Bear product, which allows people to make their own teddy bears.
 Many consumers enjoy this option, even though they are charged a high price for a product for which, thanks to their labor, the manufacturer does not have to pay production costs.
 In addition, the researchers pointed out the popularity of "haycations," whereby city people pay to do farmers' work for them.
 In all these cases, the researchers posit, people seem more willing to pay for an item into which they have put a degree of their own labor.

 The researchers pointed out that as a result of earlier consumer psychology studies that essentially pointed to the existence of the IKEA effect, many firms transitioned from viewing consumers as "recipients of value" to instead "co-creators of value."
 One element of this shift was the involvement of consumers in product design, marketing, and testing.

 A 1959 study by Aronson and Mills that has been described as a "classic" produced results that seem to reflect either the IKEA effect or a closely related phenomenon.
 Female participants were required to undergo "no initiation, a mild initiation, or severe initiation" before entering a discussion group.
 The women's later appraisal of the group's value was proportional to the effort that had been demanded of them before being allowed into the group.

-Citing other researchers' work demonstrating "a fundamental human need for effectance – an ability to successfully produce desired outcomes in one's environment," Norton et al. argued that "one means by which people accomplish this goal is by affecting and controlling objects and possessions."
+Citing other researchers' work demonstrating "a fundamental human need for effectance—an ability to successfully produce desired outcomes in one's environment," Norton et al. argued that "one means by which people accomplish this goal is by affecting and controlling objects and possessions."
 They placed special emphasis on Bandura's "seminal" 1977 study showing that "successful completion of tasks" was a "crucial means by which people can meet their goal to feel competent and in control."